Continuous Dynamic Bipedal Jumping via Real-time Variable-model Optimization: Proposed Approach

 \section{Proposed Approach}

-In this section, we introduce the proposed approaches in this work, including the choice of adaptive dynamics models of the bipedal robot jumping problem, formulation of Adaptive-model TO, and Adaptive-frequency MPC.
+In this section, we introduce the proposed approaches in this work, including the choice of variable dynamics models of the bipedal robot jumping problem, formulation of variable-model TO, and variable-frequency MPC.